 Any superfluous stone from the center is then removed.
 Chisel drafted stones are specially used in plinths and corners of the buildings.

 The edges are first squared by using a chisel and hammer.
 Then a series of grooves of variable width are developed over the surface of the stone.

 In this method of dressing of stone, about 1 cm vertical or horizontal grooves are sunk with a chisel having it’s shaped as a hollow semi-circle.
 The sides of the rock are kept chamfered or sunk.

 It is done on the stones that have already been rough-tooled.
 With the help of Chisels, a series of parallel ridges are developed on the stone surface.
 It is also called furrowed finish.

 (vi) Close Picked and Fine Tooling:

-This is an extreme type of dressing in which almost every projection is removed from all the sides of a stone.
-Its surface is given a tine-texture and appealing look.
+This is an extreme type of dressing of stone in which almost every projection is removed from all the sides of the stone.
+Its surface is given a fine-texture and appealing look.

 (vii) Boasted or Droved finish:

 It is a very common type of dressing of dressing of stone, in which the surface of the stone is covered with parallel marks that may run in any direction.